AndyMc3000/lawn-genie-ci-milestone-4/README.md

 * PostgreSQL Database - All data is stored in a PostgreSQL database.
 The Pythons functions used to create site operations/functionality interact with this database.
 * Heroku - I used the Heroku cloud-based and container-based platform-as-a-service to host and deploy the LawnGenie web app.
 * Balsamiq - I used the Balsamiq application to create the website sitemap, and to create the page wireframes for PC & Tablet/Mobile views.
+* TingPNG - I compressed all images on the site using the TinyPNG online image compression tool.
 * W3C validators - I used the W3C HTML5 and CSS3 code validators to validate my HTML and CSS.
 * JSHint - I used jshint.com to validate my JavaScript code.
 * PEP8Online.com - I used the PEP8 checker at Pep8online.com to check my Python code for errors.